Main walk: 17.8km (11 miles)

 The walk also takes in Emmetts Garden, another National Trust attraction, and offers a shortcut to this in the afternoon if you want to spend more time there.
 Emmetts also has a wonderful display of bluebells in late April and early May, but even better wild ones – some of the loveliest ones in southern England - are to be seen throughout the walk, particularly in the afternoon around Ide Hill, at the start of the optional Hurst Green start, and just beyond Mariner’s Hill on the Shorter Ending to Westerham.

-If that is not enough, the pretty town of Westerham at the end of the walk also has its points of interest in the shape of Squerryes Court and Quebec House (National Trust), two historic houses are associated with Wolfe, the youthful general who conquered the Canadian city for the British Empire.
-Both are open to the public in the summer months
+If that is not enough, in the pretty town of Westerham you can also visit Quebec House (National Trust), a historic house associated with Wolfe, the youthful general who conquered the Canadian city for the British Empire.

 Starting from Edenbridge Town station: Edenbridge has two stations on two different railway lines.
 This option starts from the other one and soon joins the main walk.
-It adds 1.7km (1 mile) to the walk length, so the distances to all lunch and tea options need to be increased by that amount.
+It adds 1.8km (1.1 miles) to the walk length, so the distances to all lunch and tea options need to be increased by that amount.

-Shorter Ending from Chartwell to Westerham: This option takes you directly in 4.3km (2.7 miles) to Westerham, making a total walk of 10.9km (6.8 miles) from Edenbridge station, 12.6km (7.8 miles) from Edenbridge Town station, and 12km (7.5 miles) from Hurst Green.
+Shorter Ending from Chartwell to Westerham: This option takes you directly in 4.8km (3 miles) to Westerham, making a total walk of 11.6km (7.2 miles) from Edenbridge station, 13.4km (8.3 miles) from Edenbridge Town station, and 12.6km (7.8 miles) from Hurst Green.
 It is particularly useful if you want more time to visit Chartwell or Quebec House in Westerham..

 The main walk starts from Edenbridge station on the Redhill to Tonbridge line, which is reached by trains out of London Bridge via East Croydon.
 For the alternative starts from Edenbridge Town or Hurst Green stations, trains run out of London Bridge or Victoria.